isomerpages/nlb-mobile-guide/spotlight/upskill/_posts/2020-03-26-world-of-business-summarised-in-5-pages.md

 <h4>The 100 Year Life (Summary)</h4>
 <i>Lynda Gratton, Andrew Scott</i><br/>
 <div style="text-align:left;"><a href="http://eresources.nlb.gov.sg/ereads/proxy?id=cd4177e6-905f-4357-86a5-557266317829"><img src="/images/ebook-GA-100yearlife.jpeg" style="width:300px; align:left;"></a></div><br/>
 Celebrating a 100th birthday used to be a rare occurrence.
-But our lifespans are increasing – in 2009, there were 10 thousand Singaporeans who are aged 90 years and above; in 2019, there were 19 thousand Singaporeans.
+But our lifespans are increasing – in 2009, there were 10 thousand Singaporeans aged 90 years and above; in 2019, there were 19 thousand Singaporeans.
 The gift of a long life brings unexpected complications.
 In this well-researched overview, London Business School professors Lynda Gratton and Andrew Scott address some of these issues – support yourself during an extended retirement, maintaining beneficial relationships, how to plan for multiple careers. <br/>

 <ul>
     <li>Borrow the summary from <a href="http://eresources.nlb.gov.sg/ereads/proxy?id=cd4177e6-905f-4357-86a5-557266317829">the NLB Mobile app &#128241;</a> or <a href="https://nlb.overdrive.com/media/cd4177e6-905f-4357-86a5-557266317829">read it online &#128187;</a>.</li>